signalogic/SigSRF_SDK/mediaTest_readme.md

 Use case driven improvements

  - packet fragmentation and reassembly management, including UDP duplicate packet detection
  - [SDP info](#user-content-sdpsupport) expanded support, including media port discovery
  - further improvements in RTP media type auto-detection
  - codec configuration options for binary-only codecs with exit() and abort() calls, and codecs with protected sections of source not permissible to modify
  - silence trim, re-sampling, and other wav file post-processing options

 Bug fixes

  - fix to AMR NB decoder handling of bandwidth-efficient mode for 4750 and 5150 bitrates
+ - packet logging and tracing now handles SSRCs shared across streams
  - debug mode added to codecs to help find subtle NaN and other floating-point issues in deployments on wide range of Linux and GLIBC versions
  - fix EVS Player and AMR Player example/demo command lines (below).
 These were broken after not being retested after other improvements
  - fix problem with high numbers of dynamic channels in a stream (high capacity RFC8108)

 <i><b>3Q-4Q 2023</b></i>